 Last month, the agency created a special department that will be overseeing digital and decentralized finance (defi).
 The regulator also put together a team of experts that will address the issue.
-These new laws and regulations being contemplated come in direct response to the ever-advancing technological innovations in the financial sphere which includes cryptocurrencies as well as central bank digital currencies (CBDCs).
+These new laws and regulations being contemplated come in direct response to the ever-advancing technological innovations in the financial sphere, including cryptocurrencies and central bank digital currencies (CBDCs).

 As seen in the news reports, Junichi Nakajima, head of the FSA said earlier this month that he is very open-minded about the benefits that cryptocurrencies stand to potentially create — such as being a quick and cheap option to send cash.
 However, he was also quick to note that in Japan they are mostly used for speculation and investment rather than money transfers.
 The commissioner also noted that new challenges were stemming from the growing number of companies in the decentralized finance sector and expatiated further on the need to carefully consider whether or not, to make it easier for the general public to invest in crypto assets.